Scheduled MonumentsEnglandMedieval dyke: part of deer park boundary west of Cow Green

 What is Medieval dyke: part of deer park boundary west of Cow Green?

-Medieval dyke: part of deer park boundary west of Cow Green is a linear earthwork forming part of the perimeter of a medieval deer park in Westmorland.
+Medieval dyke: part of deer park boundary west of Cow Green is a linear earthwork forming part of the defensive perimeter of a medieval deer park in Westmorland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007593.

 Who is responsible for protecting Medieval dyke: part of deer park boundary west of Cow Green?